 As much as possible, we will create a paperless classroom experience that allows for greater safety and sustainability on campus.
 You’ll be asked to turn in assignments electronically and receive grades online to help limit the spread of germs.

-- All classrooms will be marked with capacity requirements outside the door and furniture will be removed or decommissioned to allow for proper social distancing in the space at all times.
+- All classrooms have been marked with capacity requirements outside the door and furniture will be removed or decommissioned to allow for proper social distancing in the space at all times.

-- We will outfit many classrooms with technology to stream lectures and classroom activities live online so students can engage in discussions and participate in class from any location.
+- We have many classrooms with HyFlex technology to stream lectures and classroom activities live online so students can engage in discussions and participate in class from any location.
+Please work with your instructor on specific arrangements as noted in the class syllabus.

 Courses will fall under four categories to allow for a smoother transition in case we need to pivot to fully online and to allow for higher risk students to comfortably complete courses from off-campus.
 See our updated pandemic attendance policy (for non-law students) for information about those requirements.

-These are courses that were originally scheduled to be online prior to the pandemic or now need to be fully online because the instructor is at a higher risk if exposed to coronavirus.
 An asynchronous course does not have a set meeting time, but you will engage with your instructor and your peers through discussion boards and other interactive assignments.
+Asynchronous courses are the standard model in our fully-online degree programs.

 As the name implies, this option gives our students the most flexibility to choose how to complete the course.
 All course content will be available fully online for students, either synchronously through live-streamed sessions or asynchronously through recorded content.
 Assuming on ground meeting remains available, these courses will supplement the online component with group meetings that abide by rules of social distancing, either in larger spaces or in smaller groups.
 For example, a class scheduled Monday, Wednesday, Friday might split into three groups where in-person attendance is rotated.
 The HyFlex model allows us to offer majors courses in a flexible format for students to work remotely even in programs that do not traditionally offer online courses, but they also allow an on-ground experience that takes into consideration safety guidelines.